citp/privacy-policy-historical/f/fi/fir/first-utility.com.md

 5\.
 To update or maintain your account details or to communicate with you by letter, email or telephone

 6\.
 To let you know about our products, services or campaigns that we think may be of interest to you.
 If you choose to partially complete your online application and select “Save For Later” we will send you an email providing information of how you can access your application.
-Once you become a first: utility customer we will send you a confirmation & welcome email.
+Once you become a First Utility customer we will send you a confirmation & welcome email.
 If you wish to unsubscribe from emails you can contact us at any time.

 7\.
 To disclose information about you and the services We provide you with to your new utility supplier should you wish to change your supply.